SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/02_cluster_ops.md

 kubectl get nodes -o custom-columns=NAME:.metadata.name,VERSION:.status.nodeInfo.kubeletVersion
 ```

 Following the instructions of the previous exercise, you created this cluster based on an earlier version of Kubernetes and now it is time to change that.
-You can access the cluster update dialog either form the overview page by clicking on the version or via the details view.
+You can access the cluster update dialog either from the overview page by clicking on the version or via the details view.
 Now, select the latest of the available versions and enter the cluster's name to start the update.

 <br>![Update Cluster Version](./images/02_02_05.png)